ycariaco/ycariaco.github.io/_pages/placenta.md

   <p>The placenta is a temporary, fetal-derived organ that supports pregnancy by connecting maternal physiology with fetal development.
 It is not simply a barrier.
 It senses changes in the maternal environment and adjusts transport, vascular, endocrine, and immune functions that help regulate fetal growth.</p>

   <p>In the Cariaco Lab, we study the placenta as an active biological interface.
-We ask how maternal signals such as metabolism, inflammation, oxygenation, medications, and environmental exposures reshape placental structure and function.</p>
+We ask how maternal signals such as metabolism, inflammation, oxygenation, medications, and environmental exposures reshape placental structure and function.
+As shown in Figure 1, this interface relies on specialized cell layers, such as the syncytiotrophoblast, which is in direct contact with maternal blood, and immune residents like Hofbauer cells that help maintain a healthy environment.</p>

   <figure class="placenta-figure-slot" aria-labelledby="fig1-human-placenta-caption">
     <img